 BasePlugin class is located in the

 saleor.plugins.base_plugin.
-It serves as an abstract class for storing all callback methods available to plugins.
+It's an abstract class implementing the entire API of callback methods available to plugins.

-previous_value parameter, the first plugin receives the default value, each consecutive plugin receives the output of the previous one.
+previous_value parameter: the first plugin receives the default value, each consecutive plugin receives the value returned by the previous one.

 Saleor allows you to change the configuration of any given plugin over API.